andywhite37/blog/content/posts/2019-11-07-a-laymans-guide-to-applicatives-in-reasonml.md

 actually doing it.
-If you're coming from a more imperative language or style, where effects kind of just happen when they happen, and are manifested by `null` values, exceptions, or spaghetti code that just does whatever it wants, whenever it wants, the functional approach will take a little getting used to, but it unlocks a great deal of control and power.
+If you're coming from a more imperative language or style, where effects kind of just happen when they happen, and are manifested by `null` values, exceptions, or spaghetti code that just does whatever it wants whenever it wants, the functional approach will take a little getting used to, but it unlocks a great deal of control and power.

 # Apply extensions